Lost Gulch Overlook Wedding & Elopement Guide for 2026

 Do I need a permit to get married at Lost Gulch Overlook?

-Are Dogs allowed at Lost Gulch Overlook?
+Are dogs allowed at Lost Gulch Overlook?

 Yep!
 Dogs are allowed at Lost Gulch Overlook, but must be kept on leash at all times.
 Please consider your dogs behavior and comfortability when planning to include them, as this spot is rocky and high up!